Artist

 Office Hours

-Office Hours offer attendees get the chance to meet one-on-one or in small groups with industry professionals to discuss different aspects of the business of being a musician.
+Office Hours offer attendees the chance to meet one-on-one or in small groups with industry professionals to discuss different aspects of the business of being a musician.
 These sessions are open-format and conversational, allowing for organic, personalized dialogue.
-Professionals will be available for one- or two-hour blocks.
-Full schedule coming soon.
+Professionals will be available for one or two hour blocks.

 PROFESSIONALS TO INCLUDE: